-WOODLAND COMMUNITY COLLEGE DISTRIBUTIVE EDUCATION
+FALL 2015 DISTRIBUTIVE EDUCATION WOODLAND COMMUNITY COLLEGE

-AG-14 Entrepreneurship
+Agriculture AG-14 Entrepreneurship

 Principles of establishing and managing a small business, including the preparation of a business plan; emphasis on goal-setting, types of business organizations, obtaining licenses and permits, financing options, accounting aspects, legal requirements, managing the enterprise, and other aspects in business entrepreneurship.
-Not open to students who have taken MGMT 1.
+Not open for credit to student with credit in MGMT 14.
+(L,M)